shonin/SFZCOryokiVideos/README.md

 Place the additional resources in `/public/config/additional-resources`

 View the files `/src/videoIndex.js` & `src/resourcesIndex.js` to see what the names of the videos and resources need to be in those folders.

+View `/src/settings.js` for some high level configuration options.

 ### Project setup
 clone the repo, navigate to the proper directory and run